jupyterlab/jupyter-ai/docs/source/users/index.md

 - `openai-chat`
 - `sagemaker-endpoint`

+You can find a list of supported providers and models by running `%ai list`.
+Some providers define a list of supported models.
+If a provider does not define a list of supported models, consult the vendor's documentation.
+The [Hugging Face web site](https://huggingface.co/) includes a list of models, for example.

+Optionally, you can pass a provider ID as a parameter to `%ai list` to get all models provided by one provider.
+For example, `%ai list openai` will display only models provided by the `openai` provider.

 If your model ID is associated with only one provider, you can omit the `provider-id` and the colon from the first line.
 For example, because `ai21` is the only provider of the `j2-jumbo-instruct` model, you can either give the full provider and model,